aashray325/DeepFake-Detection-with-Grad-CAM/README.md

 This project uses the "Real and Fake Face Detection" dataset, which is available on Kaggle.

 - **Download the data from:** [https://www.kaggle.com/datasets/aashraygupta325/subset-50k](https://www.kaggle.com/datasets/aashraygupta325/subset-50k)
-- **Note-** The dataset is actually a subset version of the orignal _140k Real and Fake Faces_ from kaggle (https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces) for running on my machine.
+- **Note-** The dataset is actually a subset version of the original _140k Real and Fake Faces_ from kaggle (https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces) for running on my machine.
 - After downloading, make sure your project directory is structured correctly.
 The notebook expects the data to be in a specific folder.
 Your final structure should look like this:

 ```